priyanshisaxena259/Job-Tracker/statement.md

-# Job-Tracker – Project Statement
+# JobTracker – Project Statement

 ## 1. Project Title

-**Job-Tracker – Job and Application Tracking System**
+**JobTracker – Job and Application Tracking System**

 ---

 ## 2. Problem Statement

-Managing job opportunities and keeping track of job applications manually can become difficult when a candidate applies to multiple positions.
+Managing multiple job opportunities and applications manually can become difficult for candidates.

-It can be challenging to remember:

-- Which jobs have been applied for
-- Application status
-- Interview schedules
-- Job details and deadlines
-- Overall application progress
+A candidate may need to keep track of different job postings, application statuses, interview schedules, job deadlines, and other application-related information.

-The Job-Tracker system provides a simple console-based solution for organizing this information in one place.
+JobTracker provides a simple console-based system for organizing job opportunities, applications, and interviews in one place.

 ---

-## 3. Project Objective
+## 3. Scope of the Project

-The objective of this project is to develop a Java-based application that can:

-1. Store and manage job information.
-2. Search and retrieve job records.
+The scope of JobTracker includes:

+- Managing job postings.
+- Adding, viewing, searching, updating, and deleting jobs.
-3. Track job applications.
+- Creating and managing job applications.
-4. Update application statuses.
+- Tracking application statuses.
-5. Schedule and view interviews.
+- Scheduling and viewing interviews.
+- Storing project data using local text files.
-6. Generate application statistics.
+- Generating application statistics.
-7. Store information using file handling.
-8. Demonstrate important Core Java concepts.
+- Generating a text-based project report.

+The project focuses on demonstrating Core Java programming concepts through a practical application.

 ---

-## 4. Scope of the Project
+## 4. Target Users

-The system focuses on basic job and application management.

-The major modules are:
+The primary target users of the system are:

+### Job Seekers / Candidates

+Candidates can use the system to:

+- Keep track of available jobs.
+- Record their applications.
+- Track application progress.
+- Store interview information.
+- Review their application statistics.

+### Students / Learners

+The project can also be used as an educational example for students learning Java and Object-Oriented Programming concepts.

+---

+## 5. High-Level Features

 ### Job Management

-Users can:

 - Add jobs
 - View all jobs
-- Search jobs
+- Search jobs by title or location
-- Find jobs using their ID
+- Find jobs by ID
-- Update job information
+- Update job details
 - Delete jobs

 ### Application Management

-Users can:

 - Create job applications
 - View applications